paulbarbu/http-daemon-plugins/README.md

 respect [these regulations](https://qt-project.org/doc/qt-4.8/plugins-howto.html#the-lower-level-api-extending-qt-applications)
 in order to be loadable by the daemon.

+In order to do this the paths in the project file must be changed to point to the header files of the http-daemon-components and to the library provided by the same project.

+The qmake variables that need to be changed are: `LIBS`, `INCLUDEPATH`, `DEPENDPATH`, `PRE_TARGETDEPS`.

-After compilation, they should be copied in the directory set via the command line argument given to the http-daemon when started (`--pluginroot`).
+After compilation, the plugins (in the form of dynamic libraries) should be copied in the directory set via the command line argument given to the http-daemon when started (`--pluginroot`) so that the daemon can find and load them.

 License
 =======